-Organization: The remainder of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 Section II introduces preliminaries and presents our formal model.
-In Section III, we present proofs for the computational hardness.
-Section IV describes optimal polynomial-time algorithms under the assumption that only one switch is updated per round.
-After reviewing related work in Section V, we conclude in Section VI.
+Section III presents an empirical motivation.
+In Section IV, we give proofs for the computational hardness.
+Section V describes optimal polynomial-time algorithms under the assumption that only one switch is updated per round.
+After reviewing related work in Section VI, we conclude in Section VII.